peterthehan/create-discord-bot/README.md

 }
 ```

-> You can configure [src/config.js](https://github.com/peterthehan/create-discord-bot/blob/master/src/config.js) to your own preferences later.

 ## Run Bot

 1. `npm start`
 2. The bot should go from offline to online.
 Verify the bot is working by using the `ping` command.

 > The default command prefix is `.`.
+You can configure your own bot settings in [src/config.js](https://github.com/peterthehan/create-discord-bot/blob/master/src/config.js).

 🎉 You're ready to create your own Discord bot! 🎉